isathar/Blender-Normal-Editing-Tools/README.md

 # Blender-Normal-Editing-Tools

-Normals editor for Blender 2.74+
+Normals editor for Blender 2.74-2.79 (needs to be updated for 2.8)

 *WIP*, wiki will be updated to reflect current changes soon